 Each year the ELC is required to report to the local planning authority (Mid Devon District Council) on progress at the site.

-Our fourth annual monitoring report is now available to download.
-You can also download our first and second, and third annual monitoring reports.
+Our fifth annual monitoring report is now available to download.
+You can also download our first, second, third and fourth annual monitoring reports.